 I have coached professionals for the past two decades and I’ve also benefited from being part of a coaching group.
 Coaching is one of the most effective personal and professional accelerators you can invest in.
 Not only will it help you avoid mistakes that will cost you money, time, and credibility, it can give you the confidence, knowledge, and support to advance 5, even ten years, into your profession.

 Throughout my years of coaching I have asked my clients one simple question: What do you get out of being coached?
 While people vary in their experience level, some are just launching their careers while others have 20 or more years of professional experience, and their responses are surprisingly similar.

 Here are three reasons you need a coach:

 Coaching helps you add insights, strategies, and tactics to your toolbox.

-This one is perhaps the most apparent benefit from a coach.
+This is perhaps the most apparent benefit from a coach.
 After all, it would help if you had new skills and tools to get next-level performance.
 You get industry-specific best practices you can trust.
 Part of my coaching strategy is to help my clients with nonprofit best practices and help them avoid landmines that could derail their progress and threaten their future.

 A good coach gives you confidence.